Facts and figures: The European elections and the European Union

 Votes for the members of the European Parliament are being cast from June 6-9 across the European Union, but vary by country.

-The Dutch will kick things off on Thursday, June 6.
-This will be followed by Ireland on June 7, and then Latvia, Malta and Slovakia the next day.
-The Czech Republic and Italy vote across two days: June 7-8 and June 8-9 respectively.
+The Dutch kicked things off on Thursday, June 6.
+This was followed by Ireland on June 7, and then Latvia, Malta and Slovakia the next day.
+The Czech Republic and Italy voted across two days: June 7-8 and June 8-9 respectively.
 In the rest of the EU, elections will be held on Sunday, June 9.

 Who votes?